Ariana Tikao: Collaborations

 In 2015, in collaboration with Philip Brownlee, Tikao developed the first concerto for taonga pūoro, called Ko Te Tātai Whetu.
 Brownlee composed the orchestral framework with Tikao adding improvisational taonga pūoro.
 She has performed it with the Christchurch Symphony Orchestra, Stroma and the Nelson Symphony Orchestra, and was due to perform it with the New Zealand Symphony Orchestra in April 2020 (postponed due to the COVID-19 pandemic).
 In 2015 she also performed In Paradisum by composer Kenneth Young with the Auckland Philharmonia Orchestra.
 In 2016 she performed in No Man's Land by John Psathas together with an orchestra of musicians from around the world.

 Tikao is a frequent collaborator with choreographer and dancer Louise Potiki Bryant.
 Potiki Bryant created the music video for Tikao's song "Tuia", which received an award for Best Music Video at the imagineNATIVE Film and Media Arts Festival in 2009.
 In 2019 Tikao toured New Zealand performing the dance show Onepū with Potiki Bryant's company Atamira Dance Company; Tikao composed the soundtrack to the show, together with Potiki Bryant's husband Paddy Free, and performed the role of Hinearoaropari (a deity).
 They also collaborated on Te Taki o te Ua / The Sound of Rain, a video installation art project about climate change which formed part of the 2021 Festival of Colour in Wānaka.

 In 2019 Tikao collaborated with Karl Steven on the soundtrack for a documentary called Fools and Dreamers about the Hinewai Reserve.
 The soundtrack was made available as an online fundraiser for the reserve.
 In 2021 Tikao and fellow taonga pūoro artist Al Fraser released an album Nau Mai e Kā Hua.

+Tikao is a member of the Tararua musical quartet together with Ruby Solly, Al Fraser and Phil Boniface.
+Their album Bird Like Men was released in 2021.
+She is also part of the Maianginui taonga pūoro ensemble of women, together with Solly, Te Kahureremoa Taumata and Khali-Meari Materoa.
+They performed their work Ātahu with the Auckland Philharmonia Orchestra at the 2023 Auckland Arts Festival.

 In 2022 Tikao collaborated with Ross Calman, her hoa tāne (husband), a writer, editor and translator; Matt Calman, Ross's cousin, photographer, writer and former journalist; and tā moko artist Christine Harvey, culminating in the publishing of the book Mokorua: Ngā kōrero mō tōku moko kauae: my story of moko kauae.
 The book is an account of Tikao's journey to obtaining her moko kauae, and features text by Tikao, a translation in te reo Māori (the Māori language) by Ross and photographs by Matt.